dividat/skifree.js/README.md

 * Open up index.html in Chrome, or maybe even Firefox - I haven't tested it in anything but Chrome and Mobile Safari yet, and I probably won't I'm afraid
 * Go.

-## I like to run Unit tests before I do ANYTHING.

-* Right, well first you need to do an `npm install`
-* Run `mocha` and you should see some beautiful passing tests

 ## This is pretty frickin' sweet but it's clearly not finished.
 I can totally improve it.
 Let me improve it, dammit.

 * We are #seekingcontributors